 As consumers, we place a great deal of attention on the sourcing and processing of the natural fibers we wear.
 It's easy to overlook another component of clothing’s environmental footprint: Industrial Dyes.

-AZO-Free Dyes Reduce Pollution
+AZO-Free Dyes Reduce Harm and Pollution

 Did you know:

 As much as 70% of the world’s clothing is colored with dyes containing AZO, a potentially dangerous synthetic chemical.

 Our skin can absorb AZO as it breaks down, especially when pores open during exercise or warm weather.

 AZO dyes tend to bioaccumulate in waterways, adversely affecting ecosystems and communities.